How would you feel if you came home to discover thieves have broken in?

 Who would have done this to me?

-I narrowed it down to an ex-friend that lived with me but I kicked her out and her boyfriend.
+I narrowed it down to an ex-friend who lived with me, but I kicked her out and her boyfriend.

-He was well known apparently for breaking and entering into homes and she knew where I kept the goods.
+He was well known apparently for breaking into homes, and she knew where I kept the goods.

-Ironically, I found out that years later she spent 4 years in prison which didn’t surprise me one bit.
+Ironically, I found out that years later, she spent four years in prison, which didn’t surprise me one bit.

 House and Tenants Insurance Claims

-One suggestion I would make to anyone is to always keep receipts as proof of purchase.
+One suggestion I would make to anyone is always keeping receipts as proof of purchase.

-The insurance company was the least of my worries as I was afraid to be alone.
+The insurance company was the least of my worries as I feared being alone.

 Thankfully, I managed to get a new roommate who was coming to study for a year.

-This gave me time to look for a position that I graduated from but nothing came up.
+This gave me time to look for a position I graduated from, but nothing came up.

 Moving Home After Thieves Violated My Privacy

-Eventually, I moved back home and went on what was called welfare for a few months.
+Eventually, I moved back home and went on welfare for a few months.

 This helped me to get started again until I found a job.

-I was not only able to find one job but 3 where one was full-time and the others part-time.
+I could not only find one job but three, where one was full-time and the other part-time.